overduin-net/static-webapp/readme.md

 ## Description

 This repository contains a template with frontend and backend with azure table and blob storage for storing data and files.
 Project contains:
- - Angular 14
+ - Angular 19
+ - Material
- - Function v4 .NET6
+ - Function v4 dotnet 8 (isolated)

 This project uses Azure Static WebApp in the simpelest and cheapest way.
 External documentation: